 Top Tip: Bring a large water bottle!
-Although the hike itself is not the strenuous, the humidity can take a toll on hikers not used to it.
+Although the hike itself is not the strenuous, the humidity can take a toll.
 Water bottles can be refilled at the Ranger Station and Venus Drive parking lot facilities.

-Orchard Road – Singapore’s most famous shopping street – got its name from the 19th century plantations that once covered the area.
-Today, the 2.2km street is chock-a-block with 20 mega-malls and a plethora of hotels – and is surrounded by affluent neighborhoods (The Istana – the official residence of the President of Singapore lies at the east end, the former Prime Minister Lee Kuan Yew’s house to the south, the Singapore Botanic Gardens to the west and Emerald Hill to the north).
+Orchard Road – the most famous Singapore shopping street – got its name from the 19th century plantations that once covered the area.
+Today, the 1.3mi/2.2km street is chock-a-block with some 20 mega-malls and a plethora of hotels – and is surrounded by affluent Singapore neighborhoods.
+The Istana – the official residence of the President of Singapore lies at the east end, the late Prime Minister Lee Kuan Yew’s house to the south, the Singapore Botanic Gardens to the west and Emerald Hill to the north.

 Opened in 2009, ION Orchard is home to high-end retailers such as Prada, Giorgio Armani, Louis Vuitton, Dior, Dolce & Gabbana and Cartier.
-On the 4th floor, ION Art is a free art gallery within the mall.
+On the 4th floor, however, ION Art is a free art gallery within the mall.
 In the mornings, guides lead guests on a cultural food walk through the mall for free.
-ION Sky, an observation deck, sits on the 55th floor, offering panoramic views of the city.
-Note: ION Sky is accessed with tickets that are acquired through spending $20 in the mall.
+ION Sky, an observation deck, sits on the 55th floor, offering panoramic views of Singapore.
+Note: ION Sky is accessed with tickets that are acquired through spending $50 SGD in the mall.
 Read the details here.